Collector Checkout – Introduction

 - Shared key – Your Shared Key received from Collector.

-- Merchant ID Sweden B2C – Your Merchant ID for B2C purchases in Sweden received from Collector.
+- Merchant ID "country" B2C – Your Merchant ID for B2C purchases received from Collector.

-- Merchant ID Finland B2B – Your Merchant ID for B2B purchases in Finland received from Collector.
+- Merchant ID "country" B2B – Your Merchant ID for B2B purchases received from Collector.

-- Delivery Module Denmark – Tick the box to enable Collector Shipping Module for Denmark.
+- Delivery Module "country" – Tick the box to enable Collector Shipping Module.
 This feature displays shipping options inside the Collector Checkout iframe.
 Requires a separate agreement with Collector and Unifaun (Delivery Checkout) to activate.
 Read more about how to configure Collector Delivery Module.

 - Default customer – Sets the default customer/checkout type for Collector Checkout (if offering both B2B & B2C).